-Loss of Privileges is a disciplinary action excluding a student from participating in certain activities or enjoying certain privileges for a prescribed period of time.
-Loss of privileges may include, but is not limited to
+Is a disciplinary action excluding a student from participating in certain activities or enjoying certain privileges for a prescribed period of time.
+Loss of privileges may include, but is not limited to:

-- a. removal from campus living quarters or other University housing; - b. relinquishment of a student office; c. loss of such other privileges as may be consistent with the offense committed and the rehabilitation of the student.
+- a. removal from campus living quarters or other University housing; - b. relinquishment of a student office; - c. loss of such other privileges as may be consistent with the offense committed and the rehabilitation of the student.

-5. Censure
+5. Censure (or Residence Hall Probation)

-Censure is a written reprimand warning the individual that repeated infractions of the Code of Conduct could result in further sanctions by the Judiciary.
-The possible loss of a minor privilege or privileges and/or a fine restriction may also be imposed.
+Is a written sanction warning the invidual that repeated infractions of the Code of Conduct and/or Residence Hall Policies could result in further sanctions by the Judiciary.
+The possible loss of a privilege or privileges and/or a fine may also be imposed.